MU-Enigma/Hacktoberfest24/WebDev/Level3/README.md

 # Level 3 - Enigma Website Redesign

-Design a mockup for a redesigned Enigma website using Canva/Figma or any tool of your choice. ([Enigma Club Website](https://www.mu-enigma.org/))
+Redesign the Enigma Website Completely.
+Reimagine the Enigma website in any way you wish and implement a working prototype (For Reference: [Enigma Club Website](https://www.mu-enigma.org/))

 ## Steps to Contribute

 + Fork the repo

 + Clone the forked repo to your local environment.
   ```bash
      git clone https://github.com/<your_username>/Hacktoberfest_2022